christopherperry/clean-cat-tinder/README.md

 The View in this description is some Interface that is implemented by an Activity, Fragment, or Android View.
 Note that the Presenter houses all the logic, and that the View implementations are "dumb".

+Since the View is manipulated through an interface it allows UI to change without effecting the code below it.
+Presenters with the same business rules, but different UI can be swapped with minimal code changes.

 ## The Domain Layer
 This layer houses the business objects of the application.
 These are POJOs and are not effected by the Use Cases.
 Objects in this layer could be shared across the enterprise.